iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limit Part I.md

 \end{aligned}
 $$

-To show Limsup, we solve it in a similar way:
+To show Limsup, we solve it similarly:

 $$
 \begin{aligned}